aakashr/axr7363_cse5335-project--1/README.md

 ### Project Details
 ---

-This project displays a Button and Google Maps API.
+The Web Page displays a Button and Google Maps API.
 Once the user clicks on the Button a RESTful API is invoked on the Server which returns City, Latitude & Longitude in JSON format.
 The data is then parsed and displayed in tabular for on the page and its corresponding Markers are placed on the Google Maps.

 NOTE : Some of the Markers may not be visible as the Map is zoomed in on US.
 Once you Zoom out on the Map you can see all the Markers clearly.